An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: Simulation Results

 \subsection{Convergence Performance}

-We first evaluate the convergence behavior of each algorithm by fixing the number of iterations at 20 and plotting the WSR, measured in bits per channel use (bpcu), for all methods in Fig.~\ref{fig:convg}.
+We first evaluate the convergence behavior of each algorithm by fixing the number of iterations and plotting the WSR, measured in bits per channel use (bpcu), for all methods in Fig.~\ref{fig:convg}.
 The vertical dashed lines indicate the average iteration number where the corresponding \texttt{MMMSE}-based algorithms transition from Stage I to Stage II.
 Specifically, iterations before the vertical line correspond to solving problem~\eqref{prob:mmse_prob}, while iterations after the line solve problem~\eqref{prob:wmmse_prob}.
-In Fig.~\ref{fig:convg_sub1}, the transition iteration numbers for \texttt{MMMSE} and \texttt{R-MMMSE} coincide, resulting in overlapping vertical lines.
-For Figs.~\ref{fig:convg_sub1} and~\ref{fig:convg_sub2}, the extrapolation parameter $\omega$ in \texttt{A-MMMSE} is set to 0.6 and 0.8, with corresponding step sizes $\gamma$ of 0.4 and 0.05, respectively.
+In Fig.~\ref{fig:convg_sub1} and Fig.~\ref{fig:convg_sub2}, the transition iteration numbers for \texttt{MMMSE} and \texttt{R-MMMSE} coincide, resulting in overlapping vertical lines.
 Due to the Lagrangian dual transformation employed in \texttt{NQT}, this method is only applicable to single-data-stream scenarios ($d = 1$).
-The results show that all algorithms except \texttt{NQT} converge to the same optimal WSR value.
-Both \texttt{MMMSE} and \texttt{R-MMMSE} achieve faster convergence rates than \texttt{WMMSE} and \texttt{R-WMMSE}, particularly during the initial iterations that constitute Stage I of the proposed warm-start strategy, while maintaining convergence in Stage II under higher SNR conditions (Fig.~\ref{fig:convg_sub2}).
-These results demonstrate that our heuristic warm-start technique effectively accelerates convergence while achieving the same final performance as \texttt{WMMSE} and \texttt{R-WMMSE}.
-As expected, \texttt{A-MMMSE} exhibits slower convergence due to its first-order update strategy for \(\mathbf{V}\); a similar convergence rate is observed for \texttt{NQT}, which can be interpreted as a gradient projection method.
-However, the per-iteration efficiency of \texttt{A-MMMSE} is significantly higher, leading to a substantial reduction in overall computation time, as we will demonstrate in Section~\ref{sec:cpu_time_sec}.